 The presence of proinflammatory senescent cells are very likely a major factor in how this condition develops, and it will be important to see how senolytic therapies that remove these cells might ameliorate osteoarthritis.
 It would potentially be even more interesting to see how MSCs and senolytics used as a co-therapy might ameliorate osteoarthritis, given that reducing inflammation enhances tissue regeneration in stem cell therapies.

 The study here is also different from the majority of previous studies, as it tracked patient outcomes for two years following MSC therapy, a considerably longer period than other studies.
 This is important because we need to know more about the long-term effects of these therapies in order to refine and optimize the approaches used.
-This study was a phase 1 and 2 human clinical trial; you can learn more about clinical phases here, but essentially, it means that this approach is both safe and effective at combating osteoarthritis.
+This study was a phase 1 and 2 human clinical trial which essentially means that this approach is both safe and effective at combating osteoarthritis.
+If you want to you can learn more, check out our topic that explains clinical trial phases.

 Conclusion